thegridprotocol/spec-core/concepts.md

 The protocol will define a set of most commonly used authentication methods and in which API they can be used when requiring specific flows.

-Servers **MUST** provide a fallback of type `g.fallback.web` for all and any Authentication types that can be requested.
+Servers **MUST** provide a fallback of type `g.auth.fallback.web` for all and any Authentication types that can be requested.

 Details about each type **MAY** be available under the following endpoint: